PHP foreach – looping over elements of an indexed array

 PHP assigns each element of the indexed array to the

-variable in each iteration.
+$element variable in each iteration.
 See the following example:

 In the example, we assigned each element of the

-variable and displayed values of elements in each iteration.
+$scores array to the $value variable and displayed values of elements in each iteration.

 To change the values of array elements inside the loop, you have to use a reference that returns by the

-loop to return a reference to the array element, you add an ampersand ( &
+foreach loop.
+To enable the foreach loop to return a reference to the array element, you add an ampersand ( &) symbol in front of the loop variable as follows:

 The following example demonstrates how the change values of elements of an indexed array inside the loop: